William

 general information about the LDNPA - try the LDNPA

-website... recently much improved with helpful explanations and leaflets - and now online viewing of applications (with a bit of searching).
+website... with helpful explanations and documents - and online viewing of recent applications.

 - Often